iVuDang/iVuDang/README.md

 - :earth_asia: Travel... exploring, adventures,
 - :books:
 - :hammer_and_wrench: I want to design and build media and software assets.
-- :movie_camera: I'd like to improve my software engineering stack, and media production stack (e.g. Adobe Suite).
+- :movie_camera: I'd like to improve my software engineering stack, and media production stack.
 -